-Adjuvant treatment is given after surgery, and can be given to help lower the chance of cancer returning.
-Talk to your oncologist to see if adjuvant treatment with KEYTRUDA might be right for you.
+If you have had surgery to remove certain stages of melanoma, talk to your oncologist to see if adjuvant treatment with KEYTRUDA is right for you.

 Start the conversation by asking:

 KEYTRUDA may be a treatment option for your advanced melanoma.
 “Advanced melanoma” means that the cancer has spread or cannot be removed by surgery.